ETolboom/blg/docs/wiki/Modeling-Considerations.md

 ## Large Parallel Structures

 AND branches in a behavioral rule are evaluated independently from the same starting position.
-This means the order in which elements appear across parallel lanes is not tracked — only that each expected element exists somewhere reachable from the divergence point.
+This means the order in which elements appear across parallel lanes is not tracked, only that each expected element exists somewhere reachable from the divergence point.

 ---